sergio11/streamlit_llm_langchain_applications/README.md

-# Streamlit LLM Applications Showcase 🚀
+# Streamlit LLM: Transformative AI Applications 🌟

 Welcome to the Streamlit LLM Applications Showcase!
 This repository contains several Proof of Concept (POC) applications utilizing open-source LLM (Large Language Model) models, powered by Groq for cloud inference and orchestrated using LangChain framework.
 These applications are designed with Streamlit for interactive user interfaces.